-- OPPS for CY 2019.
-As relevant here, the Proposed Rule proposed changes to the OPPS for CY 2019.
-As relevant here, the Proposed Rule proposed changes to the payment rate for certain clinic visit services provided at excepted PBDs in order to render it equal to the payment rate for services provided at non-excepted PBDs (the Clinic Visit Policy).
-Specifically, the Proposed Rule stated that the payment rate for clinic services provided by excepted PBDs in CY 2019 "would now be equivalent to the payment rate for" services provided by non-excepted PBDs.
+40. On July 31, 2018, CMS published a Proposed Rule proposing changes to the OPPS for CY 2019.
+As relevant here, the 2019 Proposed Rule proposed changes to the payment rate for certain clinic visit services provided at excepted PBDs in order to render it equal to the payment rate for services provided at non-excepted PBDs (the Clinic Visit Policy).
+Specifically, the 2019 Proposed Rule stated that the payment rate for clinic services provided by excepted

+PBDs in CY 2019 "would now be equivalent to the payment rate for" services provided by non-excepted PBDs.
 83 Fed.
 Reg.
 37,046, 37,142 (July 31, 2018).
 CMS proposed to make this adjustment in a non-budget-neutral fashion.
 Id.
 In other words, the payment rate reductions proposed by CMS would not be offset by increases in other payment rates under the OPPS to ensure that the overall payments to hospitals would remain the same.
 CMS estimated that this change would result in reductions in payments to hospitals of \$760 million in CY 2019 alone.
-Id. at 37,143. - 32.
-Almost 3,000 commenters submitted comments in response to the Proposed Rule, including the AHA, the AAMC, and the Plaintiff-Hospitals or their associated health systems, either directly or through an association.
+Id. at 37,143.

+- Almost 3,000 commenters submitted comments in response to the 2019 Proposed Rule, including the AHA, the AAMC, and the Plaintiff-Hospitals or their associated health systems, either directly or through an association.
 Among other things, Plaintiffs pointed out that CMS was statutorily prohibited from making adjustments to payment rates in a non-budget-neutral manner under 42 U.S.C. § 1395l(t)(9)(B).
-Plaintiffs also explained that the Proposed Rule ran afoul of Congress's statutory mandate that CMS treat excepted and non-excepted PBDs differently under 42 U.S.C. § 1395l(t)(21).
+Plaintiffs also explained that the 2019 Proposed Rule ran afoul of Congress's statutory mandate that CMS treat excepted and non-excepted PBDs differently under 42 U.S.C. § 1395l(t)(21). - 42.
+In November 2018, CMS published the 2019 Final Rule.

-- 33. On November 2, CMS posted the Final Rule on its website.
-Like the Proposed Rule, the Final Rule adjusts the payment rate for services provided by excepted PBDs so that it is "equal to" the payment rate for services provided by non-excepted PBDs.
 83 Fed.
-Reg. at 58,822, 59,013.
+Reg.
+58,818 (Nov.
+21, 2018).
+Like the 2019 Proposed Rule, the 2019 Final Rule adjusted the payment rate for services provided by excepted PBDs so that it is "equal to" the payment rate for services provided by non-excepted PBDs.
+83 Fed.
+Reg.
+58,822, 59,013.
 CMS explained its decision succinctly: "To the extent that similar services can be safely provided in more than one setting, we do not believe it is prudent for the Medicare program to pay more for these services in one setting than another."
 Id. at 59,008.
 CMS also confirmed its decision to implement the adjustment in a non-budget-neutral fashion.
 Id. at 59,014.
 However, CMS announced that it would be phasing in the payment reduction over a two-year period, such that the estimated reductions in payments to hospitals in CY 2019 would be approximately \$380 million.
-Id. - 34.
-The Final Rule is set to become effective on January 1, 2019.
+Id.